m-reza-rahman/jakartaee-azure/docker/README.md

 * Open Eclipse.
 * Get the basic jakartaee-cafe application into the IDE if you have not done so already.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Then browse to where you have this repository code in your file system and select jakartaee/jakartaee-cafe.
 Accept the rest of the defaults and finish.
 * Do a full build of the jakartaee-cafe application via Maven by going to Right click the application -> Run As -> Maven install.
+* Browse to where you have this repository code in your file system.
+You will now need to copy the war file to where we will build the Docker image next.
+You will find the war file under jakartaee/jakartaee-cafe/target.
+Copy the war file to docker/.
+Open the [standalone.xml](standalone.xml) file in the docker/ directory with a text editor next.
+Replace occurrences of `reza` with `<your suffix>`.
 * Open a terminal.
 Navigate to where you have this repository code in your file system.
 Navigate to the docker/ directory.
 * Log in to Docker Hub using the docker login command: